 4. Cut Expenses

-The coronavirus has drastically changed how households spend money.
-With shuttered stores and restaurants, you may be already cutting back out of necessity.
+The coronavirus drastically changed how households spend money.
 Finding ways to save even more money will make it easier to cover your remaining expenses.

 You could look for ways to cut back on certain bills.
 For example, if you're driving less, you may be able to contact your auto insurance agent and get a discount or change your policy to decrease your premiums.

-Or, with many people stocking up on groceries and eating at home, it could be a good time to look for a cash back grocery card.
+Or, if you're continuing to eat at home and spend more on groceries, it could be a good time to look for a cash back grocery card.
 If that's not an option, certain apps offer cash back rewards on grocery purchases no matter how you pay.
 You can also start meal planning and figure out how to make hearty meals on a budget.